evalstate/mcp-webcam/README.md

 # ⭐⭐ mcp-webcam 0.2.0 - the 50 Star Update ⭐⭐

 In celebration of getting 52 GitHub stars, `mcp-webcam 0.2.0` is here!
 Now supports streamable-http!!
 This lets multiple clients connect, and you can select which you would like to use for sampling.
-You can try this straightaway at `https://evalstate-mcp-webcam.hf.space/`.
+You can try this straightaway (sampling only) at `https://evalstate-mcp-webcam.hf.space/`.
 Only connect a Sampling enabled client if you are happy to receive others sampling requests ;)

 ![mcp_webcam_020_thumb](https://github.com/user-attachments/assets/041e3091-71e5-4aa1-9170-ee20177485ef)